kin9787/Final-Year-Project-2021/README.md

 ### Prerequisites

 The list below are the frameworks that you need to run the system.
-You can use this [tutorial](https://www.liquidweb.com/kb/install-react-js-windows/) to setup ReactJS and NodeJS framework.
+You can use this [tutorial](https://www.liquidweb.com/kb/install-react-js-windows/) to setup ReactJS and NodeJS framework.For XAMPP just download the latest version only Apache and MySql is sufficient.

 * [ReactJS](https://reactjs.org/)
 * [NodeJS](https://nodejs.org/en/)